Cheapest cars to insure in the UK 2023

 Cheapest cars to insure for young drivers

-Car insurance for younger drivers is notoriously expensive (but with good reason).
-Statistically, a younger driver is more likely to be involved in a road accident and insurers typically charge more for premiums to cover this risk.
+Car insurance for younger drivers is notoriously expensive (with good reason).
+Statistically, a younger driver is more likely to be involved in a road accident and make a claim.
+Insurers typically charge more for premiums to cover this risk.

 1. Volkswagen Polo